Henry de Grangues

 Lieutenant-General Henry de Grangues (died June 1754) was a British Army officer.

-He entered the Army in the reign of William III, two years before the peace of Ryswick.
+He entered the Army during the reign of William III of England, two years before the peace of Ryswick.
 He served in the wars of Queen Anne, and was promoted to the lieutenant-colonelcy of the Royal Regiment of Dragoons.
-When the contest respecting the succession to the throne of Hungary and Bohemia involved Europe in another war, he was appointed colonel of a newly raised regiment which was numbered the 60th Foot, his commission bearing date the 21 January 1741.
+When the contest respecting the succession to the Holy Roman Emperorship and the rule of the Archduchy of Austria, Kingdom of Hungary and Bohemia involved Europe in the War of the Austrian Succession, he was appointed colonel of a newly raised regiment which was numbered the 60th Foot, his commission bearing date the 21 January 1741.
 On 1 April 1743 he was removed to the 9th Dragoons, and on 1 November 1749 he obtained the colonelcy of the 4th Irish Horse (later 7th Dragoon Guards), which he retained until his death.